egosk/filharmonia/README.md

 - `templates` folder: contains HTML files for every webpage
 - `__init__.py`: is responsible for the initial connection with the database and the import of other Python files in the package
 - `routes.py`: defines behaviour for available webpages and sets their URL (`@app.route()`)
+- `models.py`: defines models corresponding to tables from database

+In order to insert data with polish characters into database, set environment variable `$NLS_LANG` to `.AL32UTF8`.